Subrosian/SDMIO/README.md

 ## Current status

-PCB and parts ordered placed.
-Waiting for them to be delivered.
+Board is delivered and populated.
+Next thing to do is test it in my machine.

 ## Hardware